daniicereezzo/Scalero/README.md

 # Scalero
-Game for GameOff Jam 2023 about a fella saving the world with a ladder
+Game for GameOff Jam 2023 about a leek fella saving the world from the scallion invasion armed with a ladder